ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 Create your Server(s) for FusionPBX within WHMCS
 *************************************************

-Within WHMCS to add your servers go here:
+Within WHMCS to add and setup your servers go here:

 ::